 Scuba diving doesn’t have to be expensive.
-Compared to many other 'adventure' sports, learning to dive can be good value for money.
+Compared to many other 'adventure' sports, learning to dive can be great value for money.

 Joining one of BSAC's clubs is the most cost-effective way to start diving.
 You will pay your BSAC membership and your club's subscription for the year and then your club instructors will provide your training.
-Local club fees vary but typically you could learn to dive (and get other club benefits such as pool access, events and diving opportunities once you’ve learned) for between £175 and £300.
-Find your local club
+Local club fees vary but typically you could learn to dive (and get other club benefits such as pool access, events and diving opportunities once you’ve learned) for between £200 and £350.

 BSAC scuba diving training costs

-A BSAC course delivered through one of our training centres is also affordable (generally around the £400 mark) and can be completed in 4-5 days.
+A BSAC course delivered through one of our training centres is also affordable (generally around £450-600) and can be completed in 4-5 days.
 Find a centre